OCC's Nursing Handbook

 Religious Days

-The student is responsible for meeting with the theory and clinical faculty at the start of the course to discuss adjustments in their schedule to allow for observance of religious days
+The student is responsible for meeting with the theory faculty, clinical faculty, and Clinical Program Manager prior to the start of the course to discuss adjustments in their schedule to allow for observance of religious days

 6.2 Cancellation of Theory Class Due to Weather

 Official notifications of College or campus closings are available through the Emergency Notification System.
-Registration is required to receive this notification.
+Registration of the Emergency Alert System is required to receive this notification.

 If there is official notification of a College-wide closing or closure of your course-specific campus (HL or SF), the theory and lab classes will be cancelled and rescheduled.
 At the earliest possible date and time, the nursing faculty will meet to develop a rescheduling plan that optimizes student success.
 This plan will be posted to the D2L student resource site as soon as possible.